You can dine affordably in the Woodlands. We show you where.

 Mexican | I-45 Corridor

 This Seattle-based pizza chain brings a new approach to making pizza.
-All the thin crust artisan pies are personal (either small or medium).
+There are no family-sized pies; all the thin crust artisan pies are personal (either small or medium).
 The hungry pizzaphile travels down the assembly line, selecting sauces, cheeses, and toppings.
 Pick all you want; the price doesn’t change.

-The result can be inches thick, and goes right into Mod’s custom pizza oven.
+The result can be thin or an inch thick, and goes right into Mod’s custom pizza oven.
 In a few minutes, the pizza you designed is ready to devour.
 Those of you who’ve given up on pizza chains could be pleasantly surprised by Mod; its a solid choice, especially if everyone wants something different.

 The Woodlands has no shortage of great pizza places.
 But one name comes up over and over when asked for recommendations.
 RC’s NYC Pizza & Pasta serves honest-to-Vito New York street pizza, either traditional (cheese only) or with your choice of toppings.
 They’re serious about pizza: RC himself travels around the nation competing against the best pizza makers in the country, and has repeatedly brought home the hardware.